Arua District: Ethnicities

-The largest ethnic group in the district is the Lugbara people.
+The largest ethnic group in the district is the Lugbara people.The Lugbara are known for their rich cultural heritage, traditional music and clan system and agricultural livelihoods.
+Cultural institutions continue to play an important role in community identity and social cohesion throughout the district.

+Aministrative structure

+Following the creation of new districts and the establishment of Arua City in 2020, the remaining district is considerably smaller than its historical boundaries.
+Today, the district mainly comprises Vurra County and surrounding rural sub-counties, while Arua City functions as a separate local government entity.

 Overview

 Arua District got its name from Arua town.
-In the late 1970s, the Ugandan president at the time Godfrey Binaisa declared that all districts/provinces acquire their names from their regional capital so that is how Arua district inherited the name from Arua town.
-The district originally included Aringa County, which was later split off to become Yumbe District.
+In the late 1970s, the Ugandan president at the time Godfrey Binaisa declared that all districts/provinces acquire their names from their regional capital so that is how Arua district inherited the name from Arua town.The district originally included Aringa County, which was later split off to become Yumbe District.

 The district is the birthplace of former President Idi Amin.
 Arua District was a springboard for some units of the Uganda People's Defense Force who entered the DRC at the beginning of the Second Congo War.

 Arua District is a peaceful district save for the disruption caused in the late 1990s by the Lord's Resistance Army rebels on the Karuma-Pakwach road that provides the main road link into the district.
 In 2005, the northeastern part of the district was split off as the separate, new district of Koboko District.

 Arua District has five counties after three of the original six counties were split off.
 Koboko was granted district status.
 Maracha was, in 2006, also granted district status (Maracha District).
 Initially, Terego County was also included in Maracha District (Maracha-Terego District).
 However, failing to agree on where the new district headquarters should be located, Terego County opted to remain part of the larger Arua District.
 Later, Terego and Madi-Okollo were each offered district statuses effective July 2020.
 The remaining counties in Arua District are: Vurra and Ayivu; where the Arua District headquarters are located.